browserengineering/book/book/security.md

 [bcrypt]: https://auth0.com/blog/hashing-in-action-understanding-bcrypt/

 ::: {.further}
-A more obscure way to handle logins through the browser is the use of [TLS client certificates][client-certs], which use public/private key pairs to prove the browser's identity.
-The user downloads their client certificate from the server, and the browser then supplies proof that it has the certificate on later requests to that server.
-There is also [HTTP authentication][http-auth]; if you've ever seen a URL with `username:password@` before the hostname, that's HTTP authentication.
-Please don't use either of these for new websites without a good reason.
+A more obscure browser authentication system is [TLS client certificates][client-certs].
+The user downloads a public/private from the server, and the browser then uses them to prove who it is on later requests to that server.
+Also, if you've ever seen a URL with `username:password@` before the hostname, that's [HTTP authentication][http-auth].
+Please don't use either method in new websites (without a good reason).
 :::

 [client-certs]: https://aboutssl.org/ssl-tls-client-authentication-how-does-it-works/